osrf/subt/submitted_models/coro_allie_sensor_config_1/specifications.md

 * Velocity and acceleration limits applied to the `diff_drive` plugin in the `spawner.rb` file, lines 23-26

 ## Endurance Characteristics
 This vehicle has a battery life of 9000 seconds.
-The 4 cell 16.8V 40AH battery started at 16.6V after some prior tests and finished at 16.2V after driving in a circle for 20 minutes.
+The 4 cell 16.8V 40AH battery started at 16.785V and finished at 16.392V after driving in a circle for 20 minutes.
-9000 seconds = 1200 seconds * (16.6V - 13.6V) / (16.6V / 16.2V)
+9725 seconds = 1200 seconds * (16.785V - 13.6V) / (16.785V / 16.392V)
-After the endurance test, motion tests and some other tests the battery accepted 6AH of charge.
-So an alternative calculation would be 1200 * 40 / 6 = 8000 seconds.
+I rounded down to 9000 seconds as that was the calculated result from endurance test v1.

 ## Diversions from Physical Hardware of Allie
 Fisheye cameras are not modeled, so 4 cameras were used for simulation in place of the two fisheye cameras on the physical robot.